A Guide to Query Processing for Memory-Optimized Tables

 The optimizer creates an optimized query plan containing physical operators (for example, nested-loops join).
 After optimization, the plan may be stored in the plan cache.
 This step is bypassed if the plan cache already contains a plan for this query.

 The query execution engine processes an interpretation of the query plan.

 For each index seek, index scan, and table scan operator, the execution engine requests rows from the respective index and table structures from Access Methods.

 Access Methods retrieves the rows from the index and data pages in the buffer pool and loads pages from disk into the buffer pool as needed.

-For the example query, the execution engine requests rows in the clustered index on Customer and the non-clustered index on Order from Access Methods.
+For the first example query, the execution engine requests rows in the clustered index on Customer and the non-clustered index on Order from Access Methods.
 Access Methods traverses the B-tree index structures to retrieve the requested rows.
 In this case all rows are retrieved as the plan calls for full index scans.

 Transact-SQL ad hoc batches and stored procedures are also referred to as interpreted Transact-SQL.
 Interpreted refers to the fact that the query plan is interpreted by the query execution engine for each operator in the query plan.
 The execution engine reads the operator and its parameters and performs the operation.